eyedeekay/si-i2p-plugin/README.md

 What I'm doing right now:
 -------------------------

 I'm doing the last of the parent pipe system.
-Making sure it always signals the correct child pipe and only the correct child pipe.
-Whenever I get tired I try and figure out how to integrate it with an initsystem or a package manager.
+Making sure it the aggregator pipe does things correctly.
+I'm thinking I'll use this to teach myself more about AppArmor and SELinux profiles next.

 What the final version should do:
 ---------------------------------